 If you want to claw back some safety, you’ll have to know which permissions are worth worrying about.
-Context matters; a mapping app obviously has need of your location, while a simple game probably doesn’t.
-However, if that game has a “find opponents near me” function, it does make sense for it know know where you are.
-You’ll have to use some common sense, but consider these the scariest permissions to keep an eye out for.
+Context matters; a mapping app requires your location, while a simple game probably doesn’t.
+However, if that game has a find opponents near me function.
+It does make sense for it to know where you are.
+You’ll have to use some common sense but consider these the scariest permissions to keep an eye out for.

-The Directly call phone numbers permission can be used to dial revenue-generating numbers belonging to baddies.
-While this is a legitimate permission in phone-based calling apps, like Viber or Skype, most other apps don’t need to make phone calls.
+Direct call phone numbers permission can be used to dial revenue-generating numbers belonging to baddies.
+While this is legitimate permission in phone-based calling apps.
+Like Viber or Skype, most other apps don’t need to make phone calls.

 Authorizing the Send SMS messages permission can eat into your text messaging allowance.
-There’s no need for this permission unless it’s for a communications-based tool like WhatsApp Messenger and calling apps.
-Some Internet-only messaging services, like Skype, for example, don’t even ask for it.
+There’s no need for this permission unless it’s for a communications-based tool like WhatsApp Messenger or calling apps.
+Some Internet-only messaging services, like Skype, don’t even ask for it.

 Many permissions are innocuous.
 Almost all apps connect to the Internet, for example.
 The mobile version of Play doesn’t even bother listing that permission.
-Other relatively safe permissions include prevent device from sleeping and change your audio settings, for example.
+Other relatively safe permissions include preventing the device from sleeping and changing your audio settings, for example.

 And finally, the In-app purchases permission is used to authorize an app’s upsell functionality.
 Many apps are free to install, then hit you up for add-ons or extra services.
 While this isn’t inherently a bad thing.
 It can be an expensive problem if your device falls into the wrong hands.
 Like a precocious seven-year-old.
 Who’s secretly tasted Stealing Trains IV or Las Vegas.
 Knows your account password, and sees a new purchase authorized app to play with.